athrane/pineapple/README.txt

 4.1) Open Eclipse

-4.2) Create a new workspace named: c:\projects\pineapple-maven-ws
+4.2) Create a new workspace named: c:\projects\pineapple-ws

 5) Configure Maven in Eclipse
 -----------

-5.1) Open the Eclipse workspace: c:\projects\pineapple-maven-ws
+5.1) Open the Eclipse workspace: c:\projects\pineapple-ws

 5.2) Configure the Maven settings file to use by selecting Windows -> Preferences -> Maven -> User Settings and browse to the location of your Maven settings file.